-When I was growing up, I knew to be quiet while in the lounge when the news was on TV.
+When I was growing up I knew to be quiet when in the lounge while the news was on TV.
 At six in the evening and later for the news at ten I kept my mouth zippered so Dad could hear of the day’s events.
 My parents also received the Daily Mirror newspaper, satisfying my Dad’s political leanings.

 Consequently, the BBC, ITN and Daily Mirror were my family’s windows to the world and shaped their view of it.
 Fifteen minutes at six pm, thirty minutes at ten and however long it took to read the Mirror which, as anyone who has ever read that rag can tell you, was never very long at all.

-My formative years were the sixties and seventies.
-Amidst the trials and tribulations of global politics at that time, not once did my parents – or anyone else in my family – become agitated by the issues of the day.
+My formative years were the sixties and seventies and amidst the trials and tribulations of global politics at that time, not once did my parents – or anyone else in my family – become agitated by the issues of the day.

-Current affairs at that time included the so-called ‘Cold War’ with its threat of nuclear annihilation.
-We had a continuous chain of union-led industrial disputes that featured the miners’ strike, power outages and the consequential three-day week.
-On top of this we also had the Vietnam War and, of course, the Northern Ireland ‘troubles’.
+Current affairs at that time included the so-called ‘Cold War’ with its threat of nuclear annihilation, industrial disputes that featured the miners’ strike, power outages and the three-day week.
+We had the Vietnam War and, of course, the Northern Ireland ‘troubles’.

-Despite all these and more, life just went on.
-As it should, of course.
+Despite these and more, life just went on.
+As it should of course.

 My, how things have changed.

-Now we’re bombarded twenty-four seven, through TV screens, newspaper headlines, computers, tablets and more.
-We even have constant access close at hand through Smartphones, which for many are never far from ever-twitchy fingertips.
+Now we’re bombarded twenty-four seven through TV screens, newspaper headlines, computers, tablets and more.
+We even have access at our fingertips through Smartphones.
+For many, these are never far from their ever-twitchy fingertips.